Keeping up appearances. Jaguar revises XJ40 as the tide turns against it.

 In 1983, Egan was said to have considered relocating the entire production facility to a green field site, but following a revelatory visit to Porsche’s Weissach research centre, he elected to build a new engineering centre, acquiring a former Chrysler facility at Whitley.
 Clearly better facilities were necessary, but at over £55m when it opened in 1988, it appeared like a luxury Jaguar could ill afford.
-All leaders need a monument to their ambitions and some commentators accused Whitley of being Egan’s edifice.
 It would also prove to be something of a creative vacuum, because despite Whitley’s glassy modernity, Jaguar’s stylists were already becoming enslaved by the past.

 Work progressed on a mild facelift scheduled for autumn 1989 to coincide with newly enlarged 4.0-litre AJ6 engines.
 The additional torque of the 4.0-litre unit was much appreciated, especially in Catalyst form.
 A twin-cam 3.2-litre unit would follow later, proving a notable improvement on the under-performing 2.9, despite the fact that it would now sit above the tax threshold in many European markets.
 The revised model’s restyled analogue instruments, trim enhancements and host of subtle changes successfully addressed many of XJ40’s faults.